naimaudio/project_kpi_back/README.md

 ./scripts/update-frontend
 ```

 The "update-frontend" script in ```scripts/update-frontend.bash``` is used to update the frontend to the lastest version in the branch Master and launch it again.

+If it doesn't work, it means that it remains eslint or type errors in frontend code. (if it remains errors the build will not be successfull)

 # How to change ports